-Join Martin Guidry for an in-depth discussion in this video Creating a virtual machine with Hyper-V, part of Virtualization Essential Training.
+Join Martin Guidry for an in-depth discussion in this video Creating a virtual machine with Hyper-V, part of Learning Virtualization.

 In this section, I'd like to talk about creating a virtual machine using Microsoft Hyper-V. So here, I have the Hyper-V manager open.
 On the right hand side, I have an option for new, and one of the options there is virtual machine.
 This'll take me through a multiple step wizard.
 The first page is just an introduction, so I'll click Next.
 It's asking me to specify a name and location.
 It gave me the default name of New Virtual Machine, that's not very descriptive.
 I'm going to provide what I hope is a more meaningful name; when I name virtual machines, I usually like to mention what operating system they're running.